Dear Ecom Brand Owner,

 • Performance didn’t spike only during promos

-• Email continued to convert even when pressure came off
+• Email continued converting even when discount pressure was removed

 This isn’t about sending more emails or finding better subject lines.